jrummell/jrummellblog/send-a-completed-form-email-without-a-stringbuilder.md

+---
+permalink: /send-a-completed-form-email-without-a-stringbuilder
-# Send a Completed Form Email Without a StringBuilder
+title: Send a Completed Form Email Without a StringBuilder
+date: 2009-06-29 23:09:00
+published: true
+tags:
+---

  Have you ever had to create a large web form for users to fill out and then receive an email copy after its submitted?
 That can be tedious work.
 The first few times I did it, I used a [StringBuilder](http://msdn.microsoft.com/en-us/library/system.text.stringbuilder.aspx) to build the email HTML one control at a time.
 Later, I viewed the HTML output of the page and replaced all input controls with spans, and then put that HTML in a StringBuilder.
 Either of these methods work, but it gets real annoying when I later have to add a field or two to the form and therefore to the email HTML.